arturox2500/PujaHoy-WebApp/README.md

 - The product's title, initial price, description, and current status (ongoing or finished).
 - The seller’s profile page.
 - A bidding history line chart.
-- An approximate location of the product using the postal code.  (#CHECK)
+- An approximate location of the product using the postal code.

 Registered users can place bids on the product.
 Admins have the ability to remove product listings to ensure compliance with platform rules.